mlabs-haskell/catalyst-funded-projects/Fund7/Double-DAO/README.md

 (August 2022)

-Recently, the Clarity Discord server has seen a robust increase in the number of members as the governance NFT is in its early stages of release and the first community vote was opened.
+Recently, the Clarity Discord server has seen a robust increase in the number of members as the governance NFT is in its early stages of release, and the first community vote was opened.
 Work has begun on a DAO incubator program that is currently up for [Catalyst funding](https://cardano.ideascale.com/c/idea/414261).
-Moreover, work ramped-up on integrating wiht a key early partner project.
+Moreover, work ramped-up on integrating with a key early partner project.
 Initial PRs concerning voting integration were submitted for review and merged.
 DAO Alliance underway, and promos and outreach were continued.
-A partner DAO readied the release of its staking mechanism.
+Finally, A partner DAO readied the release of its staking mechanism.

 (July 2022)

 During the Fund7 funding round, MLabs was approached by Clear Contracts about consolidating their [similar proposal](https://cardano.ideascale.com/c/idea/382311) with ours.
-Their project was already underdevelopment, so MLabs considered this a synergestic situation and agreed.
-Fortunately, both proposals were funded provided a strong foundation early on.
+Their project was already in development, so MLabs considered this a synergistic situation and agreed.
+Fortunately, both proposals were funded providing a strong foundation early on.

 The partnership between MLabs and Clear Contracts was made official early in 2022.
-Since then, the Clear Contracts team has spearheaded outreach and business development while the MLabs side has guided technical development and also assisted with business development.
-Early on, a [whitepaper](https://docsend.com/view/897694qig7qux37e) was drafted, demoes helped clarify functionality, and initial partnerships were formed.
-Moreover, teamembers began an exploration of the [Agora governance model](https://github.com/Liqwid-Labs/agora) to understand whether it could be integrated into the project.
+Since then, the Clear Contracts team has spearheaded outreach, frontend development, and business development while the MLabs side has guided smart contract development and also assisted with business development.
+Early on, a [whitepaper](https://docsend.com/view/897694qig7qux37e) was drafted, frontend demos helped clarify functionality, and initial partnerships were formed.
+Moreover, team members began exploring the [Agora governance model](https://github.com/Liqwid-Labs/agora) to understand whether it could be integrated into the project.
 Eventually, the project decided to fork the Agora module and incorporate it and technical specifications were drafted.

 ## Demo Overview